Your taxes: prepped and filed for $89

 Visor works like this: You answer a few questions about your income, get paired with a live, human CPA, then upload your documents.
 The CPA then prepares your return, shares it with you for review and, ultimately, files it.
 This includes both your federal and state returns, according to the deal page.

-As noted above, add-ons normally cost $99 extra, but this deal lets you add either self-employed or stock/cryptocurrency-sale for free.
+As noted above, add-ons normally cost $99 extra, but this deal lets you add either self-employed status or stock and cryptocurrency sales for free.

 My question: Where has this been all my life?
-I've been self-employed forever, and after I gave up on tax-prep software (which always confused the heck out of me), I started working with a CPA.
+I've been self-employed forever, and after I gave up on tax-prep software -- it always confused the heck out of me -- I started working with a CPA.
 An awesome CPA, to be sure, but let's just say I paid way more than $99.
-(Or, in this case, $89.)
+Or, in this case, $89.

 I haven't used Visor myself (though I may well end up doing so), so I can't say for sure if it's as easy as it claims to be.
 I will note that once you redeem your ZDNet Academy-purchased license for the service, there are no refunds.
-(Unredeemed licenses can be returned within 15 days, but only for store credit.
-These are fairly common policies for services, but just wanted to make sure you're aware.)
+Unredeemed licenses can be returned within 15 days, but only for store credit.
+These are fairly common policies for services, but I just wanted to make sure you're aware.

 Your thoughts?
 I love the idea of flat-rate tax prep, especially if allows me to work with a living, breathing CPA instead of potentially frustrating software.